10 Examples of CT

 Conditional Logic and Children

 From 180 primary children of varied backgrounds half were selected for instruction in conditional logic by means of an audio-tutorial method.
 At the termination of 15 weekly lessons the experimental students did no better than the control students on our individually-administered conditional logic test ("Smith-Sturgeon Conditional Reasoning Test"), but there was wide variation among age demonstrated mastery of basic principles of conditional logic.
 Thus, although out methods were not effective in the teaching of conditional logic to young children, many have somehow learned it anyway.
-In the control group significant relationships between conditional logic ability and verbal intelligence (.6) and socioeconomic status (.4) were found.
-No significant relationship between conditional logic ability and sex was discernable.
-(Author) Descriptors: Children, Cognitive Processes, Critical Thinking, Intelligence, Logic, Readiness, Sex Differences, Socioeconomic Status, Students, Teaching Methods
+Descriptors: Children, Cognitive Processes, Critical Thinking, Intelligence, Logic, Readiness, Sex Differences, Socioeconomic Status, Students, Teaching Methods

 The Path to CT

 Few of us are effective critical thinkers—who has time?
 The good news, says Stever Robbins, is that this skill can be learned. by Stever Robbins Can you write a refresher on critical thinking?
 We business leaders so like to believe that we can think well, but we don't.
+Only one in seven even reaches the top 10 percent of quality thinkers.1 The rest of us haven't even read a book on critical thinking, much less practiced.
 What's logic got to do with it?
 Purely emotional decision making is bad news.
 Critical thinking starts with logic.
 We also sloppily reverse cause and effect.
 There are many excellent books on logic.
 The trap of assuming You can think critically without knowing where the facts stop and your own neurotic assumptions begin.
 When we don't know something, we assume.
 Finding and busting "conventional wisdom" can be the key to an empire.
 Assumptions can also cripple us.
 Some assumptions run so deep they're hard to question.
-Next time you're grappling with a problem, spend time brainstorming your assumptions.
-The truth will set you free (statistics notwithstanding) Have you ever noticed how terrified we are of the truth?
-Help!
+Here is a great exercise for your group or company.

 A CT Model